Liquid Nitrogen Puffs & Dragon’s Breath: desserts that give you dragon breathing powers

 Looking for more places that serve liquid nitrogen puffs like Dragon’s Breath?
 You can find them on Glutto right here.

 Liquid nitrogen puffs such as Dragon’s Breath can be a lot of fun.
-They provide a visual similar to smoking or vaping, but the “smoke” released is simply the condensation of water vapor in your mouth (like your breath on a cold day).
-Like any food or drink that has an extreme temperature or controversial ingredient, a bit of precaution should be taken when eating them.
-First of all, make sure the liquid nitrogen has evaporated before putting the food in your mouth.
-This leaves the frozen treat itself, which can’t seriously harm you.
+However, like any food or drink with an extreme temperature or controversial ingredient, a bit of safety precaution should be taken.
+First, ensure all the liquid nitrogen has been poured out or has fully evaporated before eating.
+Removing every drop of liquid nitrogen leaves the frozen treat itself, which can’t seriously harm you.*

-Eat Dragon’s Breath and other liquid nitrogen puffs the same way you would eat really hot food…slowly and carefully.
+Eat this cryogenic snack the same way you would eat really hot food…slowly and carefully.
 It’s very, very cold (even colder than dry ice).
 So, pick it up with the stick provided (not your hands) and blow on it if the temperature is too extreme.
 Just as you wouldn’t fill your mouth with hot food because it would burn your mouth, you shouldn’t fill your mouth with freezing food because it could cause frostbite.

-If you have cavities or sensitive teeth, you may want to leave it on the stick while holding it in your mouth so you can still play with the fog while your breath warms it up.
+If you have cavities or sensitive teeth, leave it on the stick so you can still play with the fog while your breath gently warms it up.
 Otherwise, if you chew it immediately, you may feel a painful stinging sensation in your teeth.

-For the most part, liquid nitrogen-infused foods are safe to eat.
-Thanks to a scientific phenomenon called the Leidenfrost effect, a cushion of gas provides a protective layer when the liquid nitrogen briefly comes into close contact with your body heat due to the high contrast in temperatures.
-So, make sure to eat your Dragon’s Breath and all types of liquid nitrogen puffs in small amounts.
+Make sure to eat your Dragon’s Breath and all types of liquid nitrogen puffs in small amounts.
 This allows your mouth to naturally heat up again between each bite.
-Eating it too fast could cool your mouth to the point that the protective layer of gas disappears, leaving you exposed to direct contact with the liquid nitrogen.
+Eating it too fast or in large amounts could cool your mouth to the point of discomfort or pain.

-Finally, make sure to breathe out the vapors so it doesn’t cause any harmful side effects.
-In the end, as long as you pace yourself when enjoying your liquid nitrogen puffs, you have nothing to worry about except perfectly capturing your dragon breathing skills on camera.
+Finally, completely breathe out the vapors for a dramatic visual effect.
+In the end, as long as you pace yourself when enjoying your liquid nitrogen puffs (and don’t have any respiratory issues*), you should have nothing to worry about except perfectly capturing your dragon breathing skills on camera.

 How can I make it?